AnneChao/SpadeR/README.md

 <li> Individual-based abundance data when a sample of individuals is taken from each community.</li><br>
 <font color="red">Type (1) abundance data</font> (datatype = "abundance"): Input data consist of species (in rows) by community (in columns) matrix.
 The entries of each row are the observed abundances of a species in N communities. <br><br>
-<font color="red">Type (1A) abundance-frequency counts data</font> only for a single community (datatype = "abundance_freq_count"): input data are arranged as (1 f_1 2 f2 ... r fr$)(each number needs to be separated by at least one blank space or separated by rows), where r denotes the maximum frequency and fk denotes the number of species represented by exactly k individuals/times in the sample.
+<font color="red">Type (1A) abundance-frequency counts data</font> only for a single community (datatype = "abundance_freq_count"): input data are arranged as (1 f_1 2 f2 ... r fr)(each number needs to be separated by at least one blank space or separated by rows), where r denotes the maximum frequency and fk denotes the number of species represented by exactly k individuals/times in the sample.
 Here the data (f1, f2,..., fr) are referred to as "abundance-frequency counts".

 <li> Sampling-unit-based incidence data when a number of sampling units are randomly taken from each community.
 Only the incidence (detection/non-detection) of species is recorded in each sampling unit.
 There are three data formats options. </li><br>